varunshah111/time_series_analysis/project/README.md

 | count | Number of Total rentals. |

-##### Note: the file toolbox.py includes all the functions defined.
-It is not uploaded here on git to avoid any kind of plagiarism.
+##### Note: the file toolbox.py includes all the functions defined necessary for this project.
+This code is not uploaded here on git to avoid any kind of plagiarism.